JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_08.md

 <br style="clear:both;"/>

 > The Master displayed great wisdom and perfect fairness in all his dealings with the apostles and all his disciples.
 Jesus was truly a teacher of men.
 He exerted a great influence over his fellow men by the combination of strength and charm of his personality.
 From his hard, nomadic, homeless life there emanated a subtle attitude of command.
 There was intellectual appeal and spiritual power in the authority of his teaching, in his lucid logic, in the force of his reasoning, in his keen insight, in his alert mind, in his incomparable poise, and in his sublime tolerance.
 He was simple, manly, honest, and fearless.
-To all this physical and intellectual influence evident in the Master's presence were added all the spiritual charms that have been associated with his personality: patience, tenderness, meekness, gentleness, and humility.
-[UB 141:3.4](/en/The_Urantia_Book/141#p3_4)
+To all this physical and intellectual influence evident in the Master's presence were added all the spiritual charms that have been associated with his personality: patience, tenderness, meekness, gentleness, and humility. <a id="a205_844"></a>[UB 141:3.4](/en/The_Urantia_Book/141#p3_4)

 [Read more](/en/article/Mayra_Moreno/Mi_parrafo_favorito)